-Limiting global temperature increase to a specific level requires limiting cumulative net CO2 emissions to within a finite carbon budget126, along with strong reductions in other GHGs.
-For every 1000 GtCO2 emitted by human activity, global mean temperature rises by likely 0.27°C to 0.63°C (best estimate of 0.45°C).
+Limiting global temperature increase to a specific level requires limiting cumulative net CO2 emissions to within a finite carbon budget69, along with strong reductions in other GHGs.
+For every 1000 GtCO2 emitted by human activity, global mean temperature rises by likely 0.27°C-0.63°C (best estimate of 0.45°C).
 This relationship implies that there is a finite carbon budget that cannot be exceeded in order to limit warming to any given level. {WGI SPM D.1, WGI SPM D.1.1; SR1.5 SPM C.1.3} (Figure 3.5)

-The best estimates of the remaining carbon budget (RCB) from the beginning of 2020 for limiting warming to 1.5°C with a 50% likelihood127 is estimated to be 500 GtCO2; for 2°C (67% likelihood) this is 1150 GtCO2.128 Remaining carbon budgets have been quantified based on the assessed value of TCRE and its uncertainty, estimates of historical warming, climate system feedbacks such as emissions from thawing permafrost, and the global surface temperature change after global anthropogenic CO2 emissions reach net zero, as well as variations in projected warming from non-CO2 emissions due in part to mitigation action.
+The best estimates of the remaining carbon budget (RCB) from the beginning of 2020 for limiting warming to 1.5° C with a 50% likelihood70 is estimated to be 500 GtCO2; for 2°C (67% likelihood) this is 1150 GtCO2.71 Remaining carbon budgets have been quantified based on the assessed value of TCRE and its uncertainty, estimates of historical warming, climate system feedbacks such as emissions from thawing permafrost, and the global surface temperature change after global anthropogenic CO2 emissions reach net zero, as well as variations in projected warming from non-CO2 emissions due in part to mitigation action.
 The stronger the reductions in non-CO2 emissions the lower the resulting temperatures are for a given RCB or the larger RCB for the same level of temperature change.
-For instance, the RCB for limiting warming to 1.5°C with a 50% likelihood could vary between 300 to 600 GtCO2 depending on non-CO2 warming129.
-Limiting warming to 2°C with a 67% (or 83%) likelihood would imply a RCB of 1150 (900) GtCO2 from the beginning of 2020.
-To stay below 2°C with a 50% likelihood, the RCB is higher, i.e., 1350 GtCO2130. {WGI SPM D.1.2, WGI Table SPM.2; WGIII Box SPM.1, WGIII Box 3.4; SR1.5 SPM C.1.3
+For instance, the RCB for limiting warming to 1.5°C with a 50% likelihood could vary between 300 to 600 GtCO2 depending on non-CO2 mon-CO2 from the beginning warming to 2°C with a 67% (or 83%) likelihood would imply a RCB of 1150 (900) GtCO2 from the beginning